abhixshek/knowledge-base/git.md

 To change your default branch name (`master`) which is given to the branch when you do `git init` , to lets say `main`:
 `$git config --global init.defaultbranch main` or
-`$git config --global init.defaultBranch main`  # notice the capital B
+`$git config --global init.defaultBranch main`  # notice the capital B. both ways work just fine.

 You can also check what Git thinks a specific key’s value is by typing `$git config <key>`